The Interfaith Education Centre

 The Interfaith Education Centre is able to support you in promoting spiritual, moral, social and cultural (SMSC) development and collective worship.

-Subsidiary Guidance to Inspectors January 2012 - with reference
+Subsidiary Guidance to Inspectors January 2012 - with reference to SMSC

 Separate faith worship